foremna/foremna/README.md

 # Hello!
-I'm Lada Pankov👋
+I'm Lada Penkova👋

 I'm bold frontend developer with four years of commercial experience.
 I specialize in website and interface development using modern technologies and best practices.